IDMNYU/IdeationPrototyping_LadyK/schedule.md

             <li> Show Your Work </li>
     <li>Do:</li>
        <li>Work on <a href = "assignmentBriefs/FutureResearchWeekly.md">Future Project Research</a></li>
        <li> Post exercises done in class or outlined in class with a reflection.
+2 Groups of I Like, I wish, I wonder.
 Post under "Reflections"</li>
          <li><a href= "constant_input_output.md"> Constant Input/Constant Ouput</li> </a>
     <li><a href ="TimeManagementTechniques/tm_Willpower.md">Time Management System: Willpower Part 2</a></li>
         </td>